Hertfordshire Militia: Bishops' Wars

 With the passing of the threat of invasion, the trained bands declined in the early 17th Century.
 Later, King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the king rather than local control.
 By 1638 the Hertfordshire Trained Bands mustered 750 muskets and 750 pikemen, with 27 lancers and 53 light horsemen.
 The trained bands including the Hertfordshire contingent were called out in 1639 and 1640 for the Bishops' Wars, though many of the men who actually went were untrained hired substitutes.
 In March 1640 Hertfordshire was ordered to provide 650 selected men for the force to rendezvous on 20 May to sail to Newcastle upon Tyne from Harwich on 31 May.
 However, under the leadership of Edmund Aylee the largely Puritan Hertfordshire trained bandsmen took the opportunity to carry out acts of iconoclasm against churches in their own county, tearing down and burning communion rails, which they considered to be 'Popish'.

 Civil War

 Control of the trained bands was one of the major points of dispute between Charles I and Parliament that led to the English Civil War.
 In 1641 the moderate Earl of Salisbury of Hatfield House was named as a suitable person to command the men of Hertfordshire.
 Once open war broke out in 1642 neither side made much use of the trained bands beyond securing the county armouries for their own full-time troops.
 Hertfordshire's TBs saw more service than most.
+In May radicals in Hertford had begun drilling as a volunteer company; when this was banned by the King, they sought permission from Parliament which was given in July, when Watford also raised a volunteer company, and St Albans followed under the leadership of Alban Cox.
+Counties soon began raising auxiliary TB regiments from younger men, apprentices and servants who were not normally members of the TBs, which would serve short tours of duty as garrisons or reinforcing the field armies.
+The three volunteer town guard companies in Hertfordshire became the nucleus of the Orange Auxiliary Regiment (so-called from the colour of its company flags), commanded by Sir John Wittewrong, with Colonel Alban Cox commanding the regiment's horse.
+It was followed by the Green Regiment under Sir John Garrard, and the Black Regiment commanded by Col Adam Washington.
+Each regiment had at least a troop of horse, the Orange also had dragoons and light horse scouts, and the Black had two Drake field guns.

 The county was included in Parliament's Eastern Association to supply troops, supplies and finance.
-After Parliament's army seized Newport Pagnell in Buckinghamshire on 27 October 1643, it was garrisoned by two regiments of the London Trained Bands (LTBs) and a Hertfordshire regiment under Sir John Garrard until a permanent garrison could be recruited from the Eastern Association.
+After Parliament's army seized Newport Pagnell in Buckinghamshire on 27 October 1643, it was garrisoned by two regiments of the London Trained Bands (LTBs) and Garrard's Green Hertfordshire Auxiliaries until a permanent garrison could be recruited from the Eastern Association.
+The Orange Regiment garrisoned Aylesbury in Buckinghamshire, and the Black Regiment went into garrison at Uxbridge in Middlesex in December 1643.